ducthanh98/ducthanh98-hugo/web/content/posts/golang.md

 date: 2023-12-23T09:40:49+07:00
 draft: true
 ---
+# Array vs slices
+n Go, arrays and slices are both used to store collections of elements, but they have some key differences.
+Here's a comparison between the two:

+- Fixed Size vs. Dynamic Size:

+Arrays: Have a fixed size determined at compile time.
+Once declared, the size cannot be changed.
+Slices: Are dynamically sized and can grow or shrink.
+Slices are references to sections of arrays.

+- Access:

+Arrays: Accessed using index notation.
+Indexes start from 0.
+For example:
+Slices: Also accessed using index notation.
+Slices can be sliced to get a subset of elements.
+- Passing to Functions:
+Arrays: When passed to functions, the entire array is copied, which can be inefficient for large arrays.
+Slices: Passing slices to functions is more efficient because only a reference to the underlying array is copied, not the entire data.
+This allows for more efficient manipulation of data.
+- Appending:
+Arrays: Cannot be appended to.
+Their size is fixed.
+Slices: Can be appended to using the append function.
+If the underlying array is not large enough to accommodate the new elements, a new larger array is allocated and the elements are copied over.
+- Length and Capacity:

+Slices: Have both a length and a capacity.
+The length is the number of elements in the slice, and the capacity is the maximum number of elements the slice can hold without allocating more memory.
+- Usage:

+Arrays: Used when the size of the collection is fixed and known at compile time.
+Slices: Used when the size of the collection may vary at runtime or when passing portions of arrays to functions.
 # Garbage collection
 ```
 The garbage collector, or GC, is a system designed specifically to identify and free dynamically allocated memory.